 However, I enjoyed this outing with Weil and look forward to reading Bad Traffic, the next book in this series.

-I received a free copy of this book from ireadbooktours.com in exchange for an honest review.
+I received a copy of The Mazatlán Showdown in exchange for an honest review.